Hydrogeology, Hydrology, Contaminant Transport by Groundwater

 Ph.D. – University of Arizona: 1982

-Dr. Kreamer has visited and hiked the Grand Canyon since the sixties, began initial sampling in the early 1970’s, and has been an oarsman and paddler on the Colorado River, through the Grand Canyon, since the early 1980’s.
-His research in the Canyon has intensified in the last ten years, with the increasing proposals for exploitation of groundwater on the Coconino Plateau near the Grand Canyon National Park.
-Support and cooperation for Dr. Kreamer’s research has been received from many groups, including the National Park Service, the non-profit Grand Canyon Association, and the U.S. Environmental Protection Agency.
+Dr. Kreamer has visited and hiked the Grand Canyon, other National Parks, and natural areas since the sixties, began initial sampling in the early 1970’s, and has been an oarsman and paddler on the Colorado River, through the Grand Canyon, since the early 1980’s.
+Support and cooperation for Dr. Kreamer’s research on spring sustainability has been received from many groups, including the National Park Service, Native American tribes, the non-profit Grand Canyon Association, and the U.S. Environmental Protection Agency.

 Fetter, C.W., Boving T., and Kreamer D.K., 2017.
 Contaminant Hydrogeology, 3rd Edition.
 Published by Waveland Press, 647 pp. ISBN 978-157766-583-0.